fevi29/alx-zero_day/README.md

-Thies is the first directory for git in the zero alx project
+my first readme
+this line was updated from git